rbarrois/python-semanticversion/doc/index.rst

 This small python library provides a few tools to handle `SemVer`_ in Python.

-The first release (1.0.0) should handle the 2.0.0-rc1 version of the SemVer scheme.
+It follows strictly the 2.0.0-rc1 version of the SemVer scheme.

 Getting started